nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ### Calibration Data
 Some software tools require access to calibration or support data.
 These are currently provided via:

-- `/shared-storage/support-data`: This is a shared storage that containt the support data for some of the high energy software.
+- `/shared-storage/support-data`: This is a shared storage that contains the support data for some of the high energy software such as HEASoft, CIAO, XMM SAS etc.

 - Environment variables associated with specific environments.
 For example, activating `heasoft` (see {ref}`select-environment`) defines the relevant environment variables for CALDB, which point to the calibration data on AWS S3 buckets for efficient access.